Shop

 A New Kind of Hop

-Liz L’Etoile, Four Star Farms’ Director of Sales and Marketing (and Gene’s daughter-in-law), happily brings up the time she persuaded Christophe Gagné, President and Brewmaster of Hermit Thrush Brewery in Brattleboro, VT, to take a stroll down their row of Nugget, a varietal that he openly didn’t care for; to this day, Nugget’s a hop Gagné still buys from her.
+Liz L’Etoile, Four Star Farms’ director of sales and marketing (and Gene’s daughter-in-law), happily brings up the time she persuaded Christophe Gagné, president and brewmaster of the now-closed Hermit Thrush Brewery in Brattleboro, Vermont, to take a stroll down their row of Nugget, a varietal that he openly didn’t like, yet still bought from Four Star Farms.

 “The terroir here,” she says, “adds a tremendous amount of sticky tropical fruit notes to something whose West Coast counterpart is herbal, earthy, a great bittering hop but not really used for aromatics or flavoring.”
 (Incidentally, Nugget is one of Houghton’s favorites, too: “It grows well, it yields well, it’s a favorite of the brewers, and agronomically it’s great for us too.”)

 For Post, that’s exciting.
-Craft consumers might assume that brewers know where hops come from because they work with them all the time; in Post’s experience, that’s not always the case.
+Craft consumers might assume that brewers know where hops come from because they always work with them; in Post’s experience, that’s not always the case.

-As the hop farming industry develops in New England, brewers get to participate more in that story, and even take an active role in it: Craft beer is, after all, firmly in the direct-to-consumer market, and what brewers learn from growers, they can pass on to their own customers—and in doing so, diversify America’s hop production while bolstering New England’s own hop farms.
+As the hop farming industry develops in New England, brewers get to participate more in that story and even take an active role.
+Craft beer is, after all, firmly in the direct-to-consumer market, and what brewers learn from growers, they can pass on to their own customers—and, in doing so, diversify America’s hop production while bolstering New England’s own hop farms.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.